MichaelKohler/md2xliff-exploration/README.md

 I'm trying to figure out if we really can use md2xliff for activate.mozilla.community.
 We've had several problems in the past and I'm trying to do a real use-case in this repository.
 I will write all commands I'm running and every step I take in this README and will commit after every step to be able to show results.

+The goal for using md2xliff is that we have Markdown files which are the base of all content.
+We want to make it easier for localizers to translate these files.
+There is [Pontoon](https://pontoon.mozilla.org) which would have a great interface to translate strings and add them back to any repository.
+This obviously doesn't handle markdown since markdown is not really used for translations.
+Our best option would be [xliff](https://en.wikipedia.org/wiki/XLIFF), which is a well-used standard.

+This repository tries some stuff around the md2xliff script.
+If that will not work (which is possible), we will also go into further detail regarding other possibilities to have well-known string files.

 1. Initial commit
 ---